anars/microDuke/README.md

 **microDuke** is a simple, standalone, multi-threaded, small web server written in Java.
 It aims to be fast, secure, efficient, portable, and minimum necessary implementation of HTTP/1.1 protocol.

+The [microDuke.jar][3] file is about 5 Kilobytes, exactly 5,348 Bytes!
+It is much smaller than this README.md file you are reading!!!

 #Features:

   * 100% Pure Java Implementation, 1.2 or later compatible